cuba-platform/ldap-addon/README.md

 system will show a notification that the current session is about to expire and, after a configured period, the user session will be killed.

-# EventListeners to interact with LDAP addon events
+# EventListeners to Interact with LDAP Addon Events

-In order to react to LDAP addon events in your application, you can register @Component methods as Event listener through the @EventListener Annotation.
+In order to make your application react to events related to the LDAP component, you can register @Component methods as event listeners using the @EventListener annotation.
+The example of how to configure an event listener is given below:

 ```java
 import org.springframework.context.event.EventListener;